haokeyingxiao/haoke/UPGRADE-6.4.md

 ---

 ## Minimum PHP version increased to 7.4
-The minimum required PHP version for Shopware 6.4.0.0 is now PHP 7.4.
+The minimum required PHP version for Haoke 6.4.0.0 is now PHP 7.4.
 Please make sure, that your system has at least this PHP version activated.

 We've also added support for PHP 8.0.
-While Shopware is de-facto ready for PHP 8.0, some dependencies do not support PHP 8.0 in their `composer.json` in theory.
+While Haoke is de-facto ready for PHP 8.0, some dependencies do not support PHP 8.0 in their `composer.json` in theory.
 Until these dependencies add official PHP 8.0 support in their `composer.json`, we decided to set the `config.platform.php` of the development root composer.json to `7.4.0`.